jsc329/ammonitorwiki/Chapter 00 - Motivation and Gratitude.md

 However, automated methods have several limitations.
 First, individual AMUs can be expensive, running over $800 USD for commercial devices
 \[9\], although cost-effective models are becoming more common \[10\].
-Second, data are typically stored on AMUs until researchers can retrieve it, causing time lapses between data collection, analysis, and results.
+Second, data is typically stored on AMUs until researchers can retrieve it, causing time lapses between data collection, analysis, and results.
 Such delays hamper the ability to efficiently address pressing ecological challenges and track progress toward management objectives.